-The game was unveiled at E3 2009 and will be published by THQ, and will be coming out in March of 2011.
+The game was unveiled at E3 2009, and was published by THQ in March of 2011.

 2006-2008: For two and a half years I was the Director of Game Design at Midway.
 It was quite a change of pace for me: I was not on any one project but instead oversaw the design of several of Midway's internally developed next-generation titles, with a particular emphasis on the action/adventure games.
 My responsibilities ranged from making sure the right design leadership was in place and providing guidance as the games progressed (on games like the 2007 shooter Stranglehold), to more significant involvement on a few key titles.
 Surreal's open city game This is Vegas was a project I got started while I was still at Surreal and stayed quite involved with while I was at Midway.
 Wheelman was developed at Midway's Newcastle studio and I helped lay the foundation of the game design and have driven the story and script in collaboration with Tigon.
 Wheelman was released by UbiSoft in 2009.